Mastercard MATCH List: The Complete Merchant’s Survival Guide

 What Is The MATCH List?

-The MATCH list is essentially a blacklist for credit card processing.
-Businesses on the MATCH list have had merchant accounts terminated previously or otherwise been deemed a significant risk for payment processors.
+The MATCH list is essentially a blocklist for credit card processing.
+Businesses on the MATCH list have had merchant accounts terminated previously or deemed a significant risk for payment processors.
 The MATCH list is the same as the Terminated Merchant File (TMF), an older, more generic term.

 The MATCH list is used by acquiring banks to screen potential applicants (particularly to see if that applicant has been terminated in the past).
 They do this to assess and control the risk associated with credit card processing.
-In a nutshell, the MATCH file is like a “blacklist” that banks cross-check when they take on a new merchant so they can avoid being stuck with the bad apples.
+Essentially, the MATCH list is used by processors to avoid merchants who have been flagged as especially high risk.

-In addition to Mastercard itself, acquiring banks have the ability to add/remove merchants to/from the MATCH database when they have justification to do so.
-In fact, only the acquiring bank who put you on the list has the power to remove you from the list.
-(Mastercard can remove merchants from the list too, but they generally won’t deal with merchants directly.
+In addition to Mastercard itself, acquiring banks can add/remove merchants to/from the MATCH database when they have the justification to do so.
+In fact, only the acquiring bank that put you on the list has the power to remove you from the list.
+Mastercard can also remove merchants from the list, but it rarely deals with merchants directly.
 This also makes it difficult for merchants to dispute their addition to the list.